Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 With over 9,000 square feet of climbing area, the Project Climbing Centre in Abbotsford is the Fraser Valley’s largest climbing gym.
 It’s the Lower Mainland’s original Project Climbing Centre, with a second and slightly smaller sister facility in Surrey.

 Located at 34100 South Fraser Way, not far from where Highway 11 meets the Trans-Canada Highway, Project Climbing Abbotsford offers both bouldering (without the need for special equipment) and belay courses.
-At the facility you can climb up walls, under overhangs and even along the ceiling.
-Like most similar kinds-of-places, they offer drop-in opportunities, climbing courses, day-pass rates and both monthly and annual memberships.
+At the facility, you can climb up walls, under overhangs and even along the ceiling.
+Like most similar kinds of places, they offer drop-in opportunities, climbing courses, day-pass rates, and both monthly and annual memberships.

-Note: To qualify for a ropes day pass you first need to do sufficiently well on a belay test, have taken the facility’s introductory course, or be accompanied by an experienced belayer.
+Note: To qualify for a ropes day pass, you first need to do sufficiently well on a belay test, have taken the facility’s introductory course, or be accompanied by an experienced belayer.

 For further details, click Project Climbing Abbotsford.